basilefuchs/clinical_situation/README.md

 # Clinical situation
-Detect clinical situation in medical records using DSPy
+Detect clinical situation in medical records using DSPy.

 ## How it works